oyama/pico-midi-looper-ble/docs/getting-started-with-garageband.md

 4. When prompted with _"Allow GarageBand to find Bluetooth devices?"_, tap **Allow** to grant permission.![IMG_5082-landscape](https://github.com/user-attachments/assets/55bc73c5-8234-4a11-8b6d-ca518312ba5f)
 5. In the list of available devices, tap on Pico to connect.![IMG_5083-landscape](https://github.com/user-attachments/assets/24cff487-72d0-4020-ace5-71b84237f2fe)

-When you hear the hi-hat click sound, you're ready to go.
+When you hear the click sound, you're ready to go.
 Press the button on your Pico and let your rhythm come to life!

 > ⚠️ Note: Wireless earphones introduce noticeable latency, which makes them unsuitable for live rhythm performance.
 For the best experience, use the device’s built-in speaker or wired headphones.